microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 The image source can be pulled using one of these protocol handlers:

--   http:// or https:// (A web-based image)
+-   http:// or https:// (A web-based image) (unavailable for unpackageds on build 22000)
--   ms-appx:/// (An image included in the app package)
+-   ms-appx:/// (An image included in the app package) (only for packaged applications)
--   ms-appdata:///local/ (An image saved to local storage)
+-   ms-appdata:///local/ (An image saved to local storage) (only for packaged applications)
 -   file:/// (A local image)

 **WinAppSDK 1.2 \<image\> Schema**: